jmmnn/linksSDGs/readme.md

 Test that you can still access the webapp, but not Solr.

+12) Enable a monitor script which will restart the webapp it it fails: $ nohup python linksSDGs/webapp_monitor.py &

 For instructions see the readme.md file within each module.